 Every year at Passover, a highlight of the season is the traditional unleavened bread, or matzah, that is usually served at meals.
 Flat and crisp, it symbolizes the dough that Israelite women had to grab before it had time to rise, as they and their families escaped in the night from Egypt.
-During the nine days of Passover, in commemoration of their bravery and resourcefulness, this is the only bread allowed in observant Jewish homes.
+During the eight days of Passover (or seven if you're in Israel), in commemoration of the Israelites' bravery and resourcefulness, this is the only bread allowed in observant Jewish homes.

 To keep the matzah fresh and protected, many families will have a special cover.
 Here’s one that you and your kids can make together to celebrate this year, and many more to come.